-Accidents are preventable, especially pedestrian accidents.
-Therefore, educating drivers and pedestrians is critical to saving lives and being safe on the streets.
-Best Foot Forward (BFF) encourages residents to educate themselves on the rights and resources available to them for pedestrian safety.
+Accidents are preventable, especially accidents involving drivers striking people walking across the street.
+Driver and pedestrian education is critical to saving lives and being safe on the streets.
+Best Foot Forward (BFF) encourages everyone to educate themselves on the rights and resources available to them for pedestrian safety.

 Best Foot Forward is your resource for pedestrian safety education.
 If you are interested in having us come speak to your organization please contact Amanda Day via email at firstname.lastname@example.org.
 We would love to be a part of your next homeowner’s association meeting, school presentation, health fair or other organizational gatherings.

 We are trying to make our streets safer for everyone.
 Help us by cooperating and by encouraging others to do the same.